wearekuva/oui/README.md

 thats something a slider can't handle.
 Or say you want a better way of editing the string '#ff0000' than the default text input field.

-Oui also bundles a set of additional nifty controls such a [XYPads](http://marklundin.github.io/core-controllers/documentation/#XYPad), [graphs](http://marklundin.github.io/core-controllers/documentation/#Graph), [color pickers](http://marklundin.github.io/core-controllers/documentation/#ColorPicker) and more the cover many more use cases.
+Oui also bundles a set of additional nifty controls such a [xy pads](http://marklundin.github.io/core-controllers/documentation/#XYPad), [graphs](http://marklundin.github.io/core-controllers/documentation/#Graph), [color pickers](http://marklundin.github.io/core-controllers/documentation/#ColorPicker) and more the cover many more use cases.
 You simply tag the property with the controller you want to use and DUI will render that instead.

+Here's some examples of the other controls.
 Check the [core controllers documentation](http://marklundin.github.io/core-controllers/documentation) for the full list.

-Here's an example of some of the other controlls:

 ![XYPad, Graph, Color](http://g.recordit.co/FCmMPYjuTn.gif)